MENU

 Extreme weather events, such as heavy rainfall, flooding and heatwaves, have been described as the “new normal” for China.

 The country lost almost 12bn yuan ($1.65bn) due to heavy rainfall and floods in April – “the worst in 10 years”.
 In June, dozens of people were killed and some 33 rivers in China “exceeded warning levels”.
-The floods in Guilin, capital city of Guangxi province, were the largest in the area since 1998.
+The floods in Guilin, a city in Guangxi province, were the largest in the area since 1998.

 It has been less than a year since the Beijing meteorological service recorded 745mm of rain in just five days during July 2023 – roughly the same amount the city usually receives in the whole month.